 StudioBinderʼs Screenwriting Software allows you to either import a script and edit from there or write directly in the processor.
 So feel free to throw your writing in StudioBinder and follow along.

 As written, action lines make up the montage.
-And even though it's a long paragraph, that’s okay here because all of the action takes place in the same location.
+And even though it's a long paragraph, that’s okay here because the action takes place in the same location.
 And what's most important is that the reader has no trouble grasping what’s happening.

 Feel free to read the entire scene, but just for some context:

 We are in the living room, where the montage ramps up the characters’ emotions.
-And all of the details in the montage gives us that information.
+And all of the details in the montage give us that information.
 Formatting one location is effortless, but it still requires detail.
 Don't forget — the more you give, the less they change.

 You can see below how the screenwriter exits the montage: